What Causes Trigger Finger Symptoms and How to Treat Them

 - Avoiding repetitive gripping for three to four weeks

-- Receiving steroid injections (steroid injections are effective in about 50% of cases.)
+- Steroid injections (steroid injections are effective in about 50% of cases.)

-Patients who experience more extreme cases of trigger finger may require percutaneous release.
+Patients who experience more extreme cases of trigger finger may require percutaneous release, a minor procedure that is often performed in the office setting.
 This procedure uses a needle to release a locked finger and is most effective for the index, middle, and ring fingers.

-Surgical treatment may be needed when the “locking” doesn’t respond to any other treatments.
+Surgical treatment may be needed when the “locking” doesn’t respond to more conservative treatments.
 During a consultation, your physician will review your case and help identify what treatments might work best for your individual needs.
 If surgery is necessary, your surgeon will discuss the implications and explain what you can expect regarding the procedure and recovery time.